claucece/draft-celi-ipvc/draft-ietf-celi-ipvc.md

 ## Means of attacking

 The above attacks can be carried out in different ways.
-We list there the most common ones:
+We list here the most common ones:

 * Installation of spyware or spoofing: This form of attack consists of installing